k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent forging an object if neither base objects material is valid
 - Fix: multiple objects in a stack highlighting
 - Fix: refactor and fix various bugs in artifact_hit() function
+- Fix: Giant race using a club damage bonus was applied to every weapon